 The resulting spectra will be given as a series of printouts or emailed to the investigator.

 Exact mass measurement

-We encourage investigators to arrange a meeting with the Mass Spec Core staff to discuss their projects.
-Experiments not listed here, such as elucidation of post-translational modifications or relative quantitation are viable projects for the Mass Spec Core, but may require a longer turnaround time or a higher quantity of sample.
+We encourage investigators to arrange a meeting with the to discuss their projects.
+Experiments not listed here, such as the elucidation of post-translational modifications or relative quantitation are viable projects for the Mass Spec Resource but may require a longer turnaround time or a higher quantity of sample.